WBBM-TV: News department history

 In March 2010, Anne State's contract was not renewed, while longtime meteorologist and technology reporter Ed Curran was relieved of his duties (though he continued to be paid for the remaining 14 months of his contract).
 Longtime political editor Mike Flannery also left the station after 30 years to join rival WFLD.
-On September 1, 2010, Kurtis and Jacobson were paired together again as anchors of WBBM's 6 p.m. newscast, where they remained until February 2013, at which time Rob Johnson and former WCBS-TV morning anchor Kate Sullivan – the latter of whom joined WBBM on September 13, 2010, to co-anchor the 5 and 10 p.m. newscasts, where she remained until September 2015 – assumed anchor duties for the program.
+On September 1, 2010, Kurtis and Jacobson were paired together again as anchors of WBBM's 6 pm newscast, where they remained until February 2013, at which time Rob Johnson and former WCBS-TV morning anchor Kate Sullivan – the latter of whom joined WBBM on September 13, 2010, to co-anchor the 5 and 10 pm newscasts, where she remained until September 2015 – assumed anchor duties for the program.
 WBBM's evening newscasts showed significant growth afterward, often battling with WMAQ-TV for second place behind dominant WLS-TV.
 Weekend morning newscasts returned to WBBM on September 22, 2012; with the relaunch, Ed Curran also returned to the station as meteorologist for the new Saturday and Sunday morning newscasts.
-Following the station's best ratings turnout on Sunday morning since the introduction of Nielsen's Local People Meters, WBBM expanded its Sunday morning newscast to two hours – with an additional hour-long broadcast at 6 a.m. – on September 22, 2013.
+Following the station's best ratings turnout on Sunday morning since the introduction of Nielsen's Local People Meters, WBBM expanded its Sunday morning newscast to two hours – with an additional hour-long broadcast at 6 am – on September 22, 2013.

-On February 17, 2018, WBBM added a 6 p.m. newscast on Saturdays, becoming the first and only station in the Chicago media market to have a 6 p.m. newscast on Saturdays; WLS-TV, WMAQ-TV, and WGN-TV are the three remaining stations in the market to carry syndicated programming and locally produced programming or specials (and occasionally, infomercials) during the 6–7 p.m. hour on Saturdays.
+On February 17, 2018, WBBM added a 6 pm newscast on Saturdays, becoming the first and only station in the Chicago media market to have a 6 pm newscast on Saturdays; WLS-TV, WMAQ-TV, and WGN-TV are the three remaining stations in the market to carry syndicated programming and locally produced programming or specials (and occasionally, infomercials) during the 6–7 pm hour on Saturdays.
 It was only temporary however.

 WBBM-TV launched a streaming news service, CBSN Chicago (now CBS News Chicago) on April 21, 2020, as part of a rollout of similar services (each a localized version of the national CBSN service) across the CBS-owned stations.
 The service was initially planned to launch by the end of March 2020, but was delayed by the impact of the COVID-19 pandemic.
 In June 2020, WBBM-TV was honored with a Peabody Award for the report "Unwarranted", a 2019 investigation into botched police raids in Chicago and the impact they left on families and their homes.

-On December 16, 2021, WBBM-TV announced that Jim Williams and Marie Saavedra were named co-anchors of the reestablished hour-long 4 p.m. newscast, which premiered on January 24, 2022, along with meteorologist Mary Kay Kleist and sports anchor Marshall Harris.
+On December 16, 2021, WBBM-TV announced that Jim Williams and Marie Saavedra were named co-anchors of the reestablished hour-long 4 pm newscast, which premiered on January 24, 2022, along with meteorologist Mary Kay Kleist and sports anchor Marshall Harris.
 This newscast returned after a 16-year hiatus, following its cancellation in 2005.
 In February 2022, reporter Dana Kozlov replaced Williams as weekend anchor.